ekuiter/torte/README.md

 The bundled solver binaries are available in the `docker/solver` directory.
 Solvers are grouped in collections to allow several versions of the same solver to be used.

-In addition to the listed solvers, `z3` (already listed above) can be used as a satisfiability and SMT solver.
+In addition to the solvers listed below, `z3` (already listed above) can be used as a satisfiability and SMT solver.

 #### Collection: emse-2023